 Here at ACRM we have been researching egg freezing in Atlanta by vitrification with eggs that were either immature or failed to fertilize.
 We have frozen and thawed a large number of human eggs so far, and almost all have survived the process.
 We have also established ongoing pregnancies with thawed donor eggs.

 We are also offering women the option to freeze their own eggs for fertility preservation.
 This is often considered by women facing radiation or chemotherapy treatments for cancer, or by those without a partner but for whom advancing age could become a problem for future conception.

 Egg freezing is performed in the context of an IVF cycle in which egg growth is stimulated and then eggs are retrieved.
-Please consult one of our financial counselors regarding the cost of egg freezing treatment.
+Please consult one of our IVF Financial Account Representatives regarding the cost of egg freezing treatment.

 Eggs can also be frozen as part of routine IVF for patients with many eggs and concerned about surplus frozen embryos.
 With this approach, the eggs can be used later with their partner's sperm or simply discarded if not needed.
 This avoids a common ethical predicament of what to do with surplus embryos when your family building efforts are complete.
 Charges for adding egg freezing to a routine IVF cycle can be discussed with our IVF Financial Account Representative.